ktj9279/jin_study/jin_note_anaconda.md

 ---

-## Install Anaconda and Create an Environment for Python 3.6
+## Install Anaconda and Create Environments for Python 3.6

 * Version: Anaconda 2019.03 (Conda 4.7.5)